Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

     {
         StatelessV1 form = (StatelessV1) data;
         // Here you can do what you want, for ex. an API-call
-        // If your service is supposed to act as an access service form.Fornavn = "Test";
+        // if your service is supposed to act as an information transparency service form.Fornavn = "Test";
         form.Etternavn = "Testesten";
         return true